ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 #### Example
 {: #gateway-create-examples}

-Create gateway named `myGateway` in `us-south` with `local` routing and using default resource group.
+Create a gateway that is named `myGateway` in `us-south` with `local` routing and that uses default resource group.

 ```sh
 ibmcloud tg gwc --name myGateway --location us-south